Oroville Getaway Artist Museums Theaters

 Finally, an exploration of Oroville’s museums wouldn’t be complete without the one-of-a-kind Bolt’s Antique Tool Museum.
 With over 12,000 hand tools on display, it’s the only known museum of its kind in the world.
 Don’t hesitate to chat with its City of Oroville museum docents, who will tell you more than you ever needed to know about the collection!

-Add to your museum day by catching a show at the historic Oroville State Theatre, which, while not technically a museum, has its own rich history worth discovering.
-Constructed in 1927 from a design by renowned architect Timothy Pfluger, the State Theatre has been undergoing renovations by the State Theatre Arts Guild (STAGE), the non-profit that owns the theatre, to return it to its 1920s glory.
+Add to your museum day by catching a show at the historic Oroville State Theater, which, while not technically a museum, has its own rich history worth discovering.
+Constructed in 1927 from a design by renowned architect Timothy Pfluger, the State Theater has been undergoing renovations by the State Theater Arts Guild (STAGE), the non-profit that owns the theater, to return it to its 1920s glory.
 The renovations include paint restorations, installation of a modern-yet-vintage marquee, and restorations to an authentic Wurlitzer pipe organ.

 Whether you’ve held memberships for years or are a first-time visitor, come discover for yourself the history and culture on display at Oroville’s museums.